Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages: Identification of the VARMA

 \end{proposition}

-A proof of this proposition is provided in Appendix \ref{app:pf-yule-walker}.
-Note that both $\rho_{zy}$ and $\Sigma_z$ can be expressed as functions of $\Pi$ and $\Sigma_a$ alone (i.e. they do not depend on $\Theta$ and $\Phi$), and hence are uniquely defined for the underlying Gaussian process $y_t$.
-A consequence of this proposition is that our identification targets can be defined by optimizing over the solution set of this Yule-Walker type equation.
-This will allow us to connect our identification strategy to our estimation methodology in our theoretical analysis.
-Before introducing the new identification strategy, we first briefly discuss three predominant identification strategies for VARMA models.
+A proof of this proposition is provided in Appendix A.1.
+Note that both $\rho_{zy}$ and $\Sigma_z$ can be expressed as functions of $\Pi$ and $\Sigma_a$ alone (i.e.\ they do not depend on $\Theta$ and $\Phi$), and hence are uniquely defined for the underlying process $y_t$.
+While the AR($\infty$) representation given by $\Pi$ in Proposition \ref{prop:yule-walker-identification} is unique, it allows an equivalent characterization in terms of many ($\Phi$, $\Theta$) combinations.
+Each of these combinations is a solution to the (potentially) underdetermined system of equations in Proposition \ref{prop:yule-walker-identification}.